carpentries/workshop-template/files/collaborative_document_online.md

 ## 🙋Getting help

-To ask a question, type `/hand` in the chat window.

-To get help, type `/help` in the chat window.
+To ask a question, raise your hand in zoom.
+Click on the icon labeled "Reactions" in the toolbar on the bottom center of your screen, then click the button 'Raise Hand ✋'.
+For urgent questions, just unmute and speak up!

-You can ask questions in the document or chat window and helpers will try to help you.
+You can ask questions or ask for help in the chat window and helpers will try to help you.

 ## 🖥 Workshop website